andrew/ultimate-awesome/README.md

 - [Awesome-model-inversion-attack](https://github.com/AndrewZhou924/Awesome-model-inversion-attack) - [arXiv:2411.10023] "Model Inversion Attacks: A Survey of Approaches and Countermeasures".
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.
 - [awesome-homematic](https://github.com/homematic-community/awesome-homematic) - A curated list of Homematic related links :sparkles:.
-- [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.